-These contracted entities provide comprehensive WIOA youth programs and collaborate with various other agencies and youth serving providers throughout the counties to ensure a seamless delivery of service provision as well as quality programming.
+These contracted entities provide comprehensive WIOA and TANF youth programs and collaborate with various other agencies and youth serving providers throughout the counties to ensure a seamless delivery of service provision as well as quality programming.
 Referral processes have been developed and we take pride in the cohesiveness of our local area in the provision of youth programming and the impact it has made to connect our area's youth to high quality and relevant training and employment opportunities.
+These providers collaborate with local County Assistance Offices, Department of Human Services employment and training providers, PA CareerLink® and WIOA funded programs as they relate to TANF YDP clients.

 In selecting youth service providers, we look for organizations that are already well connected to the community yet willing and able to develop new partnerships to achieve common goals and overcome challenges.
-We expect our providers to work closely with local schools, county assistance offices, juvenile justice and local law enforcement agencies, housing authorities, job corps centers, vocational rehabilitation agencies, and community and faith-based organizations to recruit, deliver services tailored to their needs, address potential barriers to program participation, retention or completion, and facilitate successful transitions from the program to employment or additional training.
+We expect our providers to work closely with local schools, county assistance offices, juvenile justice and local law enforcement agencies, housing authorities, job corps centers, vocational rehabilitation agencies, and community and faith-based organizations to recruit and deliver services tailored to their needs, address potential barriers to program participation, retention or completion, and facilitate successful transitions from the program to employment or additional training.

-Our youth service providers reach out to students approaching graduation from local school districts and career and technology centers, offering orientations to the PA CareerLink[®] centers and helping students register on the PA CareerLink[®] online system.
+Our youth service providers reach out to students approaching graduation from local school districts and career and technology centers, offering orientations to the PA CareerLink® centers and helping students register on the PA CareerLink® online system.
 They also serve on transition councils that help in-school youth with disabilities make a smooth transition from school to work.